THE SIX LONELIEST ELEPHANTS

 Now imagine a female elephant in the circus.
 She was born in the wild and torn away from her natural environment to which all of her senses are attuned.
 After a terrifying plane ride, she's landed in the U.S. in the hands of a greedy human profiteer.

-ropes, chains, confinement, and beatings defined her existence.
+From a young age, ropes, chains, confinement, and beatings defined her existence.
 She was forced to conform to the grotesque desire for demonstrations of subservience as a form of human entertainment.

 She's spent decades performing countless shows and walking in circles giving rides.
 She's been stuck in a transport truck for tens of thousands of miles.
-She's never known the life she was torn from:
+She's never known the life she was torn from: all of the profit of her vile captor.

 Now over 40 years old, her companions have all died or been given away.
 She has no herd, no elephant friends, no security, no miles to roam, and no protection from being used as a photo prop or circus act or from being confined in a bleak jail cell.

+It is our contention that language already exists within the federal Animal Welfare Act sufficient to take action for privately owned, singly-held elephants.
 Join us, and over SEVENTY veterinarians, in asking the USDA to ACT NOW for these wonderful elephants who deserve justice and a better life.

 Meet the ladies.